 From the archives: The original post was posted on 10th April, 1995

-I had written some criticism of the UN Convention on the Rights of the Child, describing it as “a quite stunning hotchpotch of inconsistent, self-contradictory, incoherent ideas.
-It is no great triumph for children, that’s for sure, unless you redefine “rights” to include the idea of compulsory ‘rights’ and coercion (the right to compulsory education?).”
+I had written some criticism of the UN Convention on the Rights of the Child, describing it as a quite stunning hotchpotch of inconsistent, self-contradictory, incoherent ideas.
+It is no great triumph for children, that’s for sure, unless you redefine ‘rights’ to include the idea of compulsory ‘rights’ and coercion (the right to compulsory education?).
+The UN Convention on the Rights of the Child does nothing to reduce oppression and discrimination against children.
+It is no more free of paternalism than the world in general.

 “I disagree with nearly everything Sarah offers.
 The UN Convention is a formidable instrument for the welfare of children, especially because it requires compulsory education.
 (I am not interested in arguing the desirability of compulsory education.
 The evidence is so obvious and so well known that if we disagree it cannot be about arguable facts.)”